Errors and Warnings¶

 ¶

 Warns that the specified signal has no source.
-Verilator is fairly liberal in the usage calculations; making a signal public, or setting only a single array element marks the entire signal as driven.
+Verilator is relatively liberal in the usage calculations; making a signal public, or setting only a single array element marks the entire signal as driven.

 Other tools with similar warnings: Odin’s “[NETLIST] This output is undriven (…) and will be removed”.